To change your drinking, you need to know WHY you drink.

 This is the roadblock that I believe holds many people back from reaching their alcohol-related goals.
 They think they can quit or cut back and change nothing else in their lives.
 Like simply making the decision to stop drinking or to drink less is enough.
 It’s not.
 There are years, if not decades-worth, of ingrained thinking and behaviour to shift.
 Is it daunting?
 Hell yes.
 Hard?
 Sometimes, fist-bitingly so.
 Worth it?
 A thousand times YES.

-Addressing my root causes was one of the most important parts of my sober journey.
+Addressing my root causes was one of the most important parts of my alcohol-free journey.
 It wasn’t until I had the courage to really deal with what had been driving me to drink, that long-lasting transformation began to happen.

 Once I learned healthier coping mechanisms, I was able to see how truly ineffective alcohol was as a solution.
 It’s a crappy quick-fix that comes with a huge price tag, and it’s often the drinking itself that creates more and more reasons for you to drink.